philcifone/ansible/README.md

 This updates && upgrades Arch, Debian, and Ubuntu containers in my pve node on Proxmox.

 ### Proxmox playbooks

+## UPDATE: these proxmox playbooks no longer work due to TFA I have setup.
+Trying to find a fix.

 All proxmox playbooks include passwords encrypted using: